 - 4. Ground based communications systems will be disrupted.
 Alternative means of communications will be needed, such as satellite phones and ham radios. - 5.
 Disruptions to utilities will occur due to damage to powerlines or by damage to a power plant facility itself. - 6.
-The USGS an FEMA will produce PAGERs (Prompt Assessment of Global Earthquakes for Response) to rapidly estimate earthquake shaking and the scope and impact of the earthquake.
-PAGER results will be released within 10-30 minutes of an earthquake and updated based on available data.
-An example PAGER and explanation of its contents can be found in Tab A. - 7.
+The USGS and FEMA will produce PAGERs (Prompt Assessment of Global Earthquakes for Response) to rapidly estimate earthquake shaking and the scope and impact of the earthquake.
+PAGER results will be released within 10-30 minutes of an earthquake and updated based on available data. - 7.
 After a significant earthquake, there is an immediate need to conduct safety inspections of buildings as residents need to be kept from using unsafe buildings.
-Qualified inspectors will evaluate buildings using Applied Technology Council's Procedures for Postearthquake Safety Evaluation of Buildings procedure (ATC-20 Building Safety Evaluation Forms and Placards).
-Green-tagged buildings are inspected as safe, yellow-tagged buildings have restricted use, and red-tagged buildings are unsafe.
+Qualified inspectors will evaluate buildings using Applied Technology Council's Procedures for Post-earthquake Safety Evaluation of Buildings procedure (ATC-20 Building Safety Evaluation Forms and Placards).
+Greentagged buildings are inspected as safe, yellow-tagged buildings have restricted use, and red-tagged buildings are unsafe.